Consultation

 The costs vary depending on the type of report, the size and complexity of the property, and the scope of the analysis.
 A short report can cost up to 500 euros, a full report over 1000 euros.

-Why should I hire an independent assessor?
+Why should I hire an independent appraiser?